GeometrySmallLogo

 6. ΔABC has been mapped onto ΔDEF through a series of rigid transformations and sssdone.

-Given the corresponding hypotenuses and legs of two right triangles congruent, we seek a sequence of rigid motions that will map right ΔABC onto right ΔDEF proving the right triangles congruent.
+Given the corresponding hypotenuses and legs of two right triangles congruent, we seek a sequence of rigid transformations that will map right ΔABC onto right ΔDEF proving the right triangles congruent.

 hlgiven